CJC-1295 vs Modified GRF (1-29): The DAC vs No-DAC Distinction, Explained

 | Typical cycle | 4–8 weeks | 4–6 weeks loading, 1–2 week taper |

-This is where both peptides look weaker than most write-ups acknowledge.
+This is where both peptides look thinner than most write-ups admit.

 BPC-157: A 2025 AAOS systematic review screened 544 peer-reviewed articles.
 Thirty-six qualified — 35 preclinical rodent or dog studies and exactly one human study (Vasireddi et al., 2025).
-A 2025 IV safety study in two healthy volunteers tolerated doses up to 20 mg without adverse events — the highest-quality published human safety data to date, but from only two subjects.
-A Phase I trial (NCT02637284) enrolled 42 healthy volunteers around 2015 and was cancelled in 2016 without published results.
+A 2025 IV safety study in two healthy volunteers tolerated doses up to 20 mg without adverse events — that's the highest-quality published human safety data so far, but it's two subjects.
+A Phase I trial (NCT02637284) enrolled 42 healthy volunteers around 2015 and got cancelled in 2016 with no published results.

 Neither peptide has published head-to-head human data.
-Any direct clinical comparison is currently speculation.
+Any direct clinical comparison right now is speculation.

 Certain use cases lean toward one peptide over the other based on the preclinical literature — not on human comparison.